ssokolova/copilot-testing/labs.md

 3. We can also be less specific about using asserts and ask Copilot to generate checks.
 Try this prompt (again in the Chat interface):

 ```
-generate checks to ensure that the inputs to the function are valid
+generate checks (without using asserts) to ensure that the inputs to the function are valid
 ```

 4. This should allow Copilot to generate code to validate the inputs, but with a more standard coding mechanism to surface any issues.
 Here's what example output from that might look like.